Finley

 Finley has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Finley's population is estimated at around 2,624 as of Nov 2025.
-This reflects an increase of 169 people (6.9%) since the 2021 Census, which reported a population of 2,455 people.
-The change is inferred from the resident population of 2,571 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4.9 persons per square kilometer.
-Finley's 6.9% growth since the 2021 census exceeded the non-metro area (5.7%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Finley is around 2,627.
+This reflects an increase of 172 people since the 2021 Census, which reported a population of 2,455.
+The current resident population estimate by AreaSearch is 2,571, following examination of the latest ERP data release by the ABS in June 2024 and validation of an additional 70 new addresses since the Census date.
+This results in a population density ratio of 4.9 persons per square kilometer.
+Finley's growth rate of 7.0% since the 2021 Census exceeded both the Rest of NSW (5.9%) and its SA3 area, making it a growth leader in the region.
+Overseas migration contributed approximately 68.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population